clonedsource/Clones-Profile-Service/README.md

 ## Instructions
 ### What ways can I install (use) this?
 * Option 1.
-Get the model [here](https://www.roblox.com/library/12877376020/ProfileService) and paste the ProfileService script wherever you want in ServerScriptService.
+Get the model [here](https://www.roblox.com/library/12877376020/ProfileService) and paste the MainModule script wherever you want in ServerScriptService.
 * Option 2.
 Take the contents of the ProfileService.lua [file](https://raw.githubusercontent.com/clonedsource/Clones-Profile-Service/main/ProfileService.lua) in the repo and paste it into an empty module script. (click the link, ctrl + A, ctrl + C, ctrl + V inside an empty module script)
 1. Install it using one of the methods shown above.
 2. Require the module in a script with the RunContext as Legacy or Server.
+* Option 3. in the script that requires access to this, do: ``` local ProfileService = require(12877376020) ```
   - ```local ProfileService = require(ServerScriptService.ProfileService) ```

 ## Documentation